A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Warm Up

-In this section, we formally discuss our proposed approach of adversarially robust training for out-of-distribution generalization.
-We consider a wide variety of well known ML problems.
-The classical approach to estimate model parameters in various ML problems is to minimize a loss function using an optimization algorithm such as gradient descent \cite{ruder2016overview} or variants \cite{chen2015fast, andrychowicz2016learning}.
-In order to prepare the model for the out-of-distribution scenario, we consider training with perturbed data that increases the loss function to a extent possible within the bounds of a given norm constraint.
-The worst case additive error is a function of the model parameters and each data sample at hand.
-As the model parameters are not known before training, we estimate them iteratively by adding the worst case adversarial error in each gradient descent iteration for every sample.
+In this section, we formally discuss our proposed approach of adversarially robust training on some warm-up problems.
+The classical approach to estimate model parameters in various ML problems is to minimize a loss function using an optimization algorithm such as gradient descent \citep{ruder2016overview,chen2015fast, andrychowicz2016learning}.
+Turning the focus to adversarially robust training, we work with the following optimization problem in supervised learning, which can be found in \citep{yin2019rademacher}: